web-widget/shared-cache/README.md

 ## 🎛️ Advanced Usage

-### Enhanced Fetch API with Default Configuration
+### Enhanced Fetch API with Defaults

-The `createFetch` API allows you to set default cache configuration at creation time, reducing repetition:
+The `createFetch` API allows you to set default cache configuration:

 ```typescript
 import { createFetch } from '@web-widget/shared-cache';